nap01/config/fedora/37w/init-config.md

 ```

 ## turn of dnf-makecache.timer
-This module updates metadata to speed up dnf commands.
+This module periodically updates metadata in the background to speed up the runtime of dnf commands.

 Turn it off to avoid unecessary bandwidth use at bad times.